tcassou/mapsplotlib/README.md

 ## Setup

-Simply clone the repository from Github and install dependencies (I always use a `virtualenv`, feel free to skip that step):
+Simply install from `pip`:
 ```
-git clone git@github.com:tcassou/mapsplotlib
-cd mapsplotlib
-virtualenv env
-. env/bin/activate
-pip install -r requirements.txt
+pip install mapsplotlib
 ```

-You'll then need to have a Google Static Maps API key, go to https://console.developers.google.com, create a project, enable Google Static Maps API, get your server key and paste it in `google_static_maps_api.py` by replacing the placeholder in the following line:
+You'll then need to have a Google Static Maps API key, go to https://console.developers.google.com, create a project, enable Google Static Maps API and get your server key.
+Before plotting maps, you'll have to register your key (only once for each session you start):
 ```
-API_KEY = 'your_google_api_key_here'                 # Put your API key here, see https://console.developers.google.com
+from mapsplotlib import mapsplot as mplt

+mplt.register_api_key('your_google_api_key_here')

+# all plots can now be performed here
 ```

 ## Examples